spapas/wagtail-multi-upload/README.md

 # wagtail-multi-upload

-### WARNING: This package does not support Wagtail 3.x because of the changes needed to upgrade.
-I will keep supporting Wagtail 2.x as long as possible though.
+### WARNING: The current version of this package does only support Wagtail 3.x.
+If you want to use it with Wagtal 2.x please use version 0.0.8.
+Please see the changelog for more information.

 This panel can be used instead of an `InlinePanel` to help your editors upload multiple related images to your pages.